bryanfowler25/cs262/README.md

 # cs262
-# My screenshots for lab04 are inside of the folder, they are kind of hard to find.
-They are PNGs if that helps.
+# My screenshot for lab05 are inside the folder, we didn't really change much from the last lab, we just learned
+# about decorators and classes.